regisd/regisd.github.io/_posts/2008-12-11-wordpress-updated.md

 tags:
   - Wordpress
 ---
-I&rsquo;ve upgraded wordpress and changed the theme.
+I’ve upgraded wordpress and changed the theme.
 The new one is designed by Aeomedia.